England | Scotland | Wales | Northern Ireland | Ireland

 Late attendance for GP/Nurse appointments is becoming an increasing problem and is the commonest cause of our surgeries running late.
 If you are late for an appointment, we cannot guarantee that you will be seen – this will be a decision made by the doctor/nurse your appointment is with.
 You may be asked to re-appoint or wait until the end of the surgery.
 Please ensure you check in when you attend for an appointment.
 Please do not book an appointment if you know you might struggle to arrive on time.
 We appreciate that sometimes you may be kept waiting for an appointment – this may be because a surgery is running late due to patients attending prior to your appointment arriving late, or due to the fact that your GP/nurse has had to deal with a medical emergency.

-As part of the Governments plans to improve healthcare we are now opening the practice one evening per week, mainly to see patients who are unable to attend during the day for their appointment.
+As part of the Governments plans to improve healthcare we are now opening the practice one evening every 2 weeks, mainly to see patients who are unable to attend during the day for their appointment.
 In addition every three weeks we will offer early morning appointments from 07.30.
 These services will be for routine medical conditions and are not emergency services.
 These services are limited where doctors will be restricted in their physical examination of patients, and scope to arrange investigation.
 (This is because of the absence of practice nursing / treatment room services and lab service back-up which the Scottish Government has decided not to fund) Patients will therefore not be able to have blood tests, smear tests or an intimate examination requiring assistance from a chaperone, any chronic disease management review, or dressings or ear syringing, but will have to return for a day-time appointment if these services are required.
 Young children and the elderly who require to be brought to the surgery by working family members will also be welcome to these appointments.